charmoniumQ/sams-cookiecutter-pypackage/README.md

 - Github workflow automation: Creates a basic automation workflow that runs `./script.py all-tests`.

-- A note on packages: Even if you don't intend to publish a package, you should probably think of your code as a package, because this gives you a single namespace to put everything and most dependency tools operate at the package-level.
+- A note on packages: Even if you don't intend to publish a package, you should probably think of your code as a package, because this gives you a single namespace to put your modules, most dependency tools operate at the package-level, and `pyproject.toml` operates at a package-level.

 - `pyproject.toml` introduced in [PEP 518] is the replacement for `setup.py` and `setup.cfg`.
 It is
   a unified space for storing the configuration of arbitrary tools.